mui/material-ui/docs/data/joy/guides/themeable-component/themeable-component.md

 ### 2. Create the component

-Now we can create the component by using the slots in the previous step.
+Assemble the component using the slots created in the previous step:

 ```js
 // /path/to/Stat.js